 Introduction to private health insurance

-Depending on when you take out private health insurance you will need to pay a premium (weekly, fortnightly, monthly or annually) to the health fund that you select in exchange for an agreed level of cover for treatment in hospital or for ancillary (extras) services.
-You can tailor your plan to include (or exclude) the services that you do or do not want cover for.
-For example if you're a young person with no health issues, you may elect not to be covered for hip joint replacement or cataract surgery.
-If you and your partner are considering parenthood you may want to include maternity to ensure that you have cover for any hospital admissions related to your pregnancy.
+You will need to pay a premium (generally fortnightly, monthly or annually) to the health fund that you select, in exchange for an agreed level of cover for treatment in hospital or for ancillary (extras) services.
+To some extent, you can tailor your plan to include (or exclude) the services that you do or do not want cover for.
+For example, if you're a young person with no health issues, you may elect not to be covered for hip joint replacement or cataract surgery.
+If you and your partner are considering parenthood, you may want to include obstetrics to ensure that you have cover for hospital admissions related to your pregnancy.

 What does private health insurance offer?

-There are two types of private health cover that can be taken out individually or as a joint package: hospital cover and extras cover.
+There are three types of private health cover – hospital cover, extras cover and combined cover.